vieitesss/vieitesss.github.io/_posts/2025-08-13-Neovim-new-config.md

 We will do the same for the other LSP servers.

-After creating the previous `ls_lua.lua` file, we should have the LSP for Lua up and running.
+After creating the previous `lua_ls.lua` file, we should have the LSP for Lua up and running.
 We can check that with `:checkhealth lsp`.

 #### Completion

 Another of the must-have plugins for me is [blink.cmp](https://github.com/saghen/blink.cmp).
-Is uses fuzzy matching to provide completion suggestions, a very useful feature in my opinion.
+It uses fuzzy matching to provide completion suggestions, a very useful feature in my opinion.

 We will add it to our `plugins.lua` file: